 How to apply

-To apply to this fund, please take a look at the fund guidelines and application form guidance by clicking on the buttons below or at the top right hand side of the screen and then clicking on the relevant 'Apply now' button.
+This fund is currently closed for applications.
+If you’d like to understand more about the fund please take a look at the guidelines for the last funding round by clicking on the buttons below or at the top right hand side of the screen.

 Please contact The Programmes Team at The London Community Foundation if you need help with your application or have any queries about the Fund at email@example.com or 020 7582 5117.